Tibetan Buddhism unveiled: part one

 The point of divergence of these two Schools was the theistic Mahayana doctrine, which substituted a speculative theistic system for the pure idealism and simple morality of the Buddha.
 For then as now, the masses were incapable of understanding the Sacred Laws the Buddha gave forth to a world steeped in superstition and sophistic nihilism.
 Thus Primitive Buddhism practically confined its Salvation to a select few; but the Mahayana extended Salvation to the entire Universe.

-Those of you who have read and understood the laws and principles discussed in our occult studies course will realize that Primitive Buddhism was nearer to the Truth than the Mahayana System; though it is true to say that eventually there will be Salvation (or rather Liberation and Emancipation) for all.
+Those of you who have read and understood the laws and principles discussed in our occult studies course will realise that Primitive Buddhism was nearer to the Truth than the Mahayana System; though it is true to say that eventually there will be Salvation (or rather Liberation and Emancipation) for all.
 But this is for a future so far removed from the present Kali Yuga or Black Age, that it does not bear thinking of the millions of years that must elapse before this Liberation can become an established fact for the majority of humanity.

 Mahayana means 'the Great Vehicle', carrying the multitudes across the sea of illusory life to 'Nirvana', and the adherents of this dogma contemptuously called the system of Primitive Buddhism the Hinayana or 'Smaller Vehicle', which could carry so few to Nirvana that it was fit only for those of low intellects!
 The reality, of course, is that those truly in search of liberation and enlightenment were, are, and always will constitute a tiny minority of human beings.
 Need we quote the Bible here?
 "Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it" (Matthew 7:14).
 We shall discuss the misunderstood concept of 'Nirvana' in part two of this investigation.